-The Enterprise Token Solution allows a merchant to convert one token of type to another.
-New merchants will be setup to use this system for the start, while existing merchants must be re-boarded to use.
-Merchants POS/PMS systems must indicate the token type they are providing and the token type they request to be returned.
-Fusebox will return the token value along with the token type, the POS/PMS systems will store this information for use on future transactions.
+The Enterprise Token Solution allows a merchant to convert one token type to another.
+New merchants will be set up to use this system from the start, while existing merchants must be re-boarded.
+Merchants’ POS/PMS systems must indicate the token type they are providing and the token type they request to be returned.
+Fusebox will return the token value along with the token type.
+The POS/PMS systems will store this information for use on future transactions.

 General integration requirements